 Jay was distracted watching the Heart of the Mountain cross the yellow sky.
 “Sorry, what?”

 “Centipede!
 We should smoke more!”

 “Oh yeah.
 We smoked centipede.”
 He watched Faith shape her ears.
-They were felted with velveteen hair.
-“Smoke more without me.
+“You can smoke without me.
 I don’t like being bullied by a bird.”

 Faith gasped with glee.
 Kicking frost had formed a fluttery tail behind her.
 “Oh, hohoho!
 Look at this!”
-When her tail extended past the lee left by Jay it was almost stolen by the breeze.
+When her tail left the lee left by Jay it was almost stolen by the breeze.
 She huddled on her haunches in safety.
 “Can you sculpt yourself, JayJay?”

 “If the wind blows you away, maybe I shouldn’t try.
 We’d both be blasted across the Mountain.”
-As Jay spoke the Mountain’s Heart confronted the arch-Zephyr.
+As Jay spoke the Mountain’s Heart confronted the winged Zephyr.
 The Zephyr’s wings threatened to smack the robed bird from the air.
 The bird barreled right.
 Blue tentacles spilled from its sleeves and constricted the Zephyr’s wing-joints.
 “Do you think the Mountain can really swallow that thing?”

 “BugBird seems to have a handle on it.”
 Faith watched the Mountain’s Heart drag the Zephyr through the sky.
 “Do you think Dainty and BeatBax can hear us talk?”

 “Dan and Beatrice.
 They were on the couch with us.”

 “Oh.
 Right.”
 Jay wiped sweat from his brow.
 The Heart’s tentacles slung the Zephyr in an easy arc.
 “I mean, we can hear each other, so we must be speaking aloud.
 Yeah, they can hear us.”

 “Wow!”
 Faith watched the Zephyr sail through the air.
 The Heart shot on a burst of steam to beat it to the Mountain’s peak, and it phased into the rocky cliff-face.
 “Oh.
 Weird!”

 The ground shook.
 Rocks rolled off the Mountain’s edge.
 Jay stood.
 “What was that?”

-Just before the massive arch-Zephyr collided with the peak, the peak collapsed into a caldera.
+Just before the massive winged Zephyr collided with the peak, the peak collapsed into a caldera.
 The caldera widened and the Mountain wobbled.
 Jay braced himself.